Skip to main content

 This is delivered as part of the Primary Children Looked After Advisory Service and focuses on trauma-informed practice and the importance of relationships for children looked after, providing training and support to staff who in turn support the child.

-A PHA led school nursing pilot currently operating in 5 post-primary schools across NI (one in each health trust), with a school nurse located in the school.
-The participating schools are: Mercy College, Belfast; Abbey College, Newtownabbey; St Patrick’s College, Dungannon; Lisneal College, Londonderry; St Malachy’s High School, Castlewellan.
+School Nursing Pilot - the PHA led school nursing pilot ended in December 2024, the pilot operated in 5 post-primary schools across NI (one in each health trust), with a school nurse located in the school.
+The participating schools were Mercy College, Belfast; Abbey College, Newtownabbey; St Patrick’s College, Dungannon; Lisneal College, Londonderry; St Malachy’s High School, Castlewellan.

 Support and Resources

-Other existing programmes and services which are available to schools include:
+Other programmes and services which are available to schools include:

 There are many sources of information for children, young people and their parents / families on emotional health and wellbeing, some of which can be found below: